Andrew Jackson Miner was born in May 1846, at Hexebarger near Kingwood, Somerset County, PA, the son of Henry and Polly

 Hundred is seen here in a rare postcard view.
 (Click here to see other old colorized postcards of Hundred from the early 1900s.)
 Andrew's niece Ida Ellen (Farabee) Taylor and her family also resided in the Hundred area over the years.

 In 1903, their son Ward, a photographer plagued with lung problems, moved to Wyoming and later migrated to Louisville, CO, near Denver, where the air was cleaner for breathing.
 He never recovered, and died there in 1914.

 Circa 1908, upon the death of the husband of his niece Lizzie (Miner) Lindley, Andrew and his brother in law Stephen W. Johnston both signed affidavits, stating that they had known Lizzie since she was a little girl, and that he had never married anyone other than her late husband.
 That year, Andrew and George O. Jones also witnessed an affidavit signed by B.F.
 Reeves in the case.

-Son Will gave Andrew a Bible as a Christmas gift in 1909.
+Andrew received a New Testament as a Christmas gift in 1909 from his son Will.
 It was inscribed on the flyleaf: "From W.A.
 Miner to my father, Andrew J. Miner, Christmas .09.
 John 3-16."
+The Bible had been published in Philadelphia by the John C. Winston Company and was considered part of its "International Series."

 Mary sent a penny postcard in 1913 to son Will, living in Pomona, CA, describing her rheumatism, church activities and the price of food.
 She wrote: "Pap is not verry well ... he is still going ... he may be allright in a few days."
 She also said her daughter Emma had visited the previous weekend and that Emma's baby was "pretty as a picture....
 It always cried till I couldn't see it."
 She added: "I hope you will get better soon."
 Click here to see an image of the entire card.